School of Business

 Accelerated Financial and Enterprise Risk Management MS

 Undergraduate students enrolled in Finance or other related majors (including other business majors, Economics, Actuarial Science, and Mathematics) may apply for the Accelerated track during their junior year.
-Students must go through a competitive admissions process, and if accepted into the track, will have to take and pass FNCE 5333 Applications in Enterprise Risk Management II and either FNCE 5322 Financial Risk Management I - Equity Markets or FNCE 5323 Advanced Issues and Applications in Risk Management I as part of their undergraduate studies.
+Students must go through a competitive admissions process, and if accepted into the track, will have to take and pass FNCE 5333 Applications in Enterprise Risk Management II and either FNCE 5322 Risk Management in Equity Markets or FNCE 5323 Advanced Issues and Applications in Risk Management I as part of their undergraduate studies.
 Up to 12 credits of the required graduate coursework taken as an undergraduate may be used toward both the Bachelor’s and Master’s Plans of Study.
 This allows students to complete their M.S. in one additional year after completing their Bachelor’s degree.
 Students who take FNCE 4306 Financial Services or the equivalent as an undergraduate, as approved by their advisory committee, will be exempted from FNCE 5310 Introduction to U.S. Capital Markets, thus reducing by three credits the number of credits that they need for the M.S.

 Accelerated Financial Technology MS